21 images

 It was to be the first regatta for Halekai.
 "The boat is four years old and been round the world and we're just starting to get into the regatta scene," Saddington said.
 "So we want to get through the race clean and safe, learn how to race the boat and concentrate on making smooth manoeuvres."

 Unlike Halekai and Fidelis, Jasi is an experienced competitor on the regatta scene, having ticked off 12 races in the last three years, with the owner manning the helm.
 "We like to cherrypick events, so the owner can have new experiences rather than repeating the same events," explained Captain Toby Clarke.
 "Obviously this was top of the list this year.
-We're a Palma-based boat and of course the America's Cup is a big draw for the sailing community.
+We're a Palma-based boat and, of course, the America's Cup is a big draw for the sailing community.
 We're really excited to be here.
 And of course, we're here to win."

-Captain of V ,Jack Bouttell has already got his sea legs, having taken part in the Barcelona Maxi Yacht Regatta a week ago, but, he admitted, this didn't mean he would have an advantage.
+Captain of V , Jack Bouttell has already got his sea legs, having taken part in the Barcelona Maxi Yacht Regatta a week ago, but, he admitted, this didn't mean he would have an advantage.
 "This is a superyacht regatta, so different rules, different strategies," he remarked.
 "We're just trying to get round the course as quickly as we can."

-All captains admitted that there will be a big distraction tomorrow: the big AC75 head-to-head with Italy's Luna Rossa Prada Pirelli against INEOS Britannia which will be going on in the background... surely one big impetus for getting over the finish line first.
+All captains admitted that there will be a big distraction tomorrow: the big AC75 head-to-head with Italy's Luna Rossa Prada Pirelli against INEOS Britannia which will be going on in the background – surely one big impetus for getting over the finish line first.

 Halekai

-Sporting a 39.4 m LOA, Halekai was built in the United Kingdom by Pendennis and delivered in 2020.
+Sporting a 39.4-metre LOA, Halekai was built in the United Kingdom by Pendennis and delivered in 2020.
 One of two Truly Classic 128 models, she can accommodate up to six guests in three staterooms, with five crew.
 She was designed by Hoek Design Naval Architects, who also completed the naval architecture and designed the interior.
 Halekai can reach a top speed of 15.0 kn, which is 2.84 kn above the average compared to similarly sized sailing yachts.
 Equipped with North3Di sails and a brand new spinnaker staysail, she recently underwent a sail service in Palma, Mallorca in preparation for the race.

 Jasi

 Jasi was built in Finland by Nautor Swan and delivered in 2018.
-At 35.11 metre LOA she can accommodate up to six guests in three staterooms, with five crew members.
+At 35.1 metres, she can accommodate up to six guests in three staterooms, with five crew members.
 She was designed by German Frers, who also completed the naval architecture, Her interior was designed by deVosdeVries Design.
 Jasi is in the top 30% by LOA in the world and is one of 213 sailing yachts in the 35-40m size range.
 She competed for the first time in last year's Ibiza JoySail (Performance class), in a duel against Moat, which won overall after coming first in all three races, Jasi notching up three seconds.

 V